Skip to main content

 Advanced Search

-Biography I am a Lecturer in Genetics in the Department of Biomedical Sciences at the University of Hull where I lead the Cancer Epigenetics Team.
+Biography I am a Senior Lecturer in Molecular Genetics in the Hull York Medical School Centre for Biomedicine (Hull) l where I lead the Cancer Epigenetics Team.

 Prior to my current role I was a post-doctoral research associate in the lab of Dr Luke Gaughan from 2012-2017 studying the role of histone demethylase (HDMs) enzymes in breast cancer.
 In particular the function of the HDMs KDM4B and KDM3A and their role in estrogen receptor signalling.

-My current research continues to investigate the role of epigenetic regulatory enzymes in cancer development and progression, particularly in breast cancer, in an aim to identify novel therapeutic targets.
+My current research continues to investigate the role of epigenetic regulatory enzymes in cancer development and progression, particularly in breast cancer and glioblastoma, in an aim to identify novel therapeutic targets.
 My current interests lie in 'epi-reader' proteins which recognise and interpret histone modifications in order to control gene expression.

 Research Interests My research interests are mainly focused on epigenetic mechanisms in cancer, in particular breast and prostate cancer and glioblastoma.
 I am interested in enzymes which regulate the chemical modification of histones to control chromatin structure and gene expression, and their potential as therapeutic targets to treat cancer.